drumjoss/resume-tailoring/career_log/career-log.md

 - Designed and implemented a low-power **NFC** tag detection algorithm.
 - Designed and implemented a robust real-time DC motor calibration and control algorithm.
 - Developed **C/C++** Software for an **Ambarella**/**Buildroot**-based indoor camera.
-  [tags: c, embedded-software, ble, nfc, homekit, real-time, low-power]
+  [tags: c, embedded-software, embedded-linux, buildroot, ble, nfc, homekit, real-time, low-power]

 ### Cybersecurity
 - Specified a bootloader with firmware integrity check with ciphered and authenticated application update mechanism based on **ED25519**, **Poly1305-Chacha20** and **HMAC-SHA256** algorithms.
 This bootloader also had a swap mechanism preventing the product to brick with a malicious firmware update.